SnowConvert: Function References for Teradata¶

 Returns¶

-The date representation of the Julian date or null if conversion is not possible.
+Returns the date representation of the Julian date, or null if the conversion cannot be performed.

 Usage example¶